Italy cannot be 'Europe's refugee camp': new deputy PM Salvini - Journal du Cameroun

 European Union interior ministers will meet on Tuesday to discuss possible reforms of the EU’s controversial Dublin rule, whereby would-be refugees must file for asylum in the first bloc member-state they enter.

-However Salvini said he would not be attending, as he will be in Italy’s parliament for a confidence vote for the coalition with Five Star.
+However Salvini said he would not be attending, as he will be in Italy’s parliament for a confidence vote on the new coalition with Five Star.

-Salvini has said that the rule unfairly burdens Mediterranean countries and leads to “an obvious imbalance in management, numbers and costs”.
+Salvini has condemned the Dublin rule as unfairly burdening Mediterranean countries and leading to “an obvious imbalance in management, numbers and costs”.

-The accord heavily penalises Italy, which has seen more than 700,000 migrants arrive since 2013.
+The accord does heavily penalise Italy, which has seen more than 700,000 migrants arrive since 2013.

 Previously, the vast majority would continue their journeys to northern Europe, but the introduction of EU-backed processing centres to ensure migrants are identified at their first European entry point and tighter border controls installed by France, Switzerland and Austria are now creating roadblocks along this well-worn route.

-A controversial agreement between Italy’s former centre-left government and authorities and militias in Libya has triggered a fall in overall arrivals of some 75 percent since the summer of 2017.
+A controversial agreement between Italy’s former centre-left government and authorities and militias in Libya has triggered a decline in overall arrivals of some 75 percent since the summer of 2017.

 But so far this year Italian authorities have still registered more than 13,500 arrivals.